| Appendix 5: Articles

 deficient States and Divisions up to January according to the

+requirements.
 He spoke of the need to take measures since

 the time of paddy purchase, to store quality paddy and to